ProcessMaker/pmio-examples/README.md

 }
 ```

+2nd.
+Run installer

-and run `composer install`.
+`composer install`.

-Don't forget to use composer auto-loader by including the following at the top of your script:
+3d.
+Check that auto-loader is included at the top of your script:

 ```php
 require_once __DIR__ . '/vendor/autoload.php';
 ```